 - Make sure the machine is switched to the forward position and turn it on.
 Slowly feed the cable into the drain while holding it steady.
 Be ready to back the machine off quickly in case you hit a tough clog that can cause the cable to kink.

 - Continue to move the cable back and forth a few feet at a time until the clog has cleared.
-After the stoppage has cleared, feed another 10 to 15’ feet of the cable into the drain to ensure that it is completely unclogged.
+After the stoppage has cleared, feed another 10 feet to 15 feet of the cable into the drain to ensure that it is completely unclogged.

 - Pull the cable back out of the pipe and check the toilets and tub drains to ensure that everything is running well before closing the cleanout.
 Flush the toilet multiple times to make sure the stoppage is truly clear before returning the machine.